-The rigid forms of classical music gave way to greater expression, and music grew closer to art, literature and theater.
-Ideas and compositions became more and more outlandish and inventive until the musical rules had to be rewritten, and the scene was set for the biggest change in music for centuries — the beginning of Modernism.
+The rigid forms of Classical music gave way to greater expression, and music grew closer to art, literature and theater.
+Ideas and compositions became more and more outlandish and inventive until the musical rules had to be rewritten, and the scene was set for the biggest change in music in centuries — the beginning of Modernism.

 Some Romantic composers drew parallels between music and poetry, their rhapsodic and narrative structures, while creating a more solid system for the composition and performance of concert music.
 There was an increasing focus on melodies and themes, as well as an explosion in the composition of songs.

 During the Romantic period, the piano gained such popularity, it became not only a must-have household instrument but also an actual musical symbol of Romanticism itself.
 The orchestra grew to be the favorite large performative body of the century.
 Added were the English horn, the clarinet, more brass and percussion.
 Opera was also a major medium of expression.